NadoFiles/apitest/readme.md

 ## Run Tests in Jenkins CI:

-#### Get clone this project to your computer and execute the commands bellow:
+#### To run tests in Jenkins CI (job) - Get clone this project to your computer and execute the commands bellow:

 1. Download Jenkins.
 2. Run commands to access folder.